futianfan/DST/README.md

 ### 2.6 data cleaning

-We want to remove the molecules that contains substructure that is not in vocabulary
+We remove the molecules that contains substructure that is not in vocabulary.

 - input
   - `data/selected_vocabulary.txt`: vocabulary
   - `raw_data/zinc.tab`: all the smiles in ZINC
   - `data/zinc_QED.txt`

 - output
   - `data/zinc_QED_clean.txt`

 ```bash
 python src/data_cleaning.py
 ```

 ### 2.7 limit oracle setting